 Whether you’re a retired couple, busy parents or even loved-up newlyweds, it is easy for habit, hectic lifestyles or stresses to get in the way of finding the time to really talk.
 And as a parent, I know that much of the conversation with my partner is about admin: who’s going to pick up which child where and when, what needs to be done to the house, etc.

 We’re been trying out a clever but simple new pack of relationship-based conversation building cards that enable partners to share ideas, learn new things about themselves and each other, connect more closely, develop a deeper understanding of one another and make enjoyable communication a habit for everyday life.
+Read the wearable Lovense Lush 3 review and learn how it can help if you want to add an extra fun in the bedroom wit your partner.

 The Art of Conversation is one of range of games that have been developed to improve conversation skills, turn us into better listeners and help us get to know each other better.